bearkerb/tp/docs/UserGuide.md

 📌**Note:**
 - A tenant can have any number of tags, including zero.
 - Address can only take up to 500 characters including spaces, symbols and punctuations.
+- `lease/START END` refers to the lease period, specified as two valid calendar dates in the format `yyyy-MM-dd yyyy-MM-dd`, separated by exactly one space.
+The first date is the start date and the second date is the end date.
+The end date must be on the same day or after the start date.

 Examples:
 - `tenant n/John Tan p/91234567 e/jtan@example.com a/Blk 123 #12-34, Bedok lease/2025-01-01 2026-12-31 r/2800.00 paydate/2025-01-01`